vokac/arctestsite-hackathon-slurm-el7-arc7/README.md

 Only once the merge-request is merged, will the configuration files be updated.

-## For developers of the test-site:
+# For developers of the test-site:
 The webhook related code can be found at: https://source.coderefinery.org/nordugrid/arc-testsites

 #### Configuring of the cluster
 The ansible playbook used to configure the cluster is found in [configure_slurm_arctestcluster.yml](https://source.coderefinery.org/maikenp/sysadmin/-/blob/master/configure/configure_slurm_arctestcluster.yml).
 In that repo you will also find the ansible roles that are used.

+### Slurm configuration
+The frontend exports its /etc/slurm folder to the compute-node.

+The slurm configuration files are:

+ - slurm.conf
+ - slurmdbd.conf
+ - slurmnodes.conf